TheRickyRoss2/laseranalyser/README.md

 # Laser Analysis software

-This software is to analyse the waveform output of the laser.
-It plots the gain as a function of x and y, and the minumum voltage as a function of x and y.
+This software is used to calculate the beam spot size of a Particulars TCT laser.

 ## Getting Started